elizabethmcd/EBPR-MAGs/README.md

   cd gffread
   make release
 ```
+Convert from gff3 to gtf with `gffread all-ebpr-genes-modified.gff3 -o all-ebpr-genes.gtf`.

+#### Count reads and Normalize

+To count the transcriptomic reads mapped, we will use HTSeq.
+This is a python package, so to use on CHTC make sure the python tarball installation that you setup has HTSeq and the dependencies installed with `pip install HTSeq`.
+HTSeq requires as inputs the sorted BAM file of the mapped transcripts to all genomes, and a GTF file of the predicted genes.

 Convert from gff3 to gtf with `gffread all-ebpr-genes.gff3 -o all-ebpr-genes.gtf`.
 HTSeq can be run from a python script or from the command line with `htseq-count`.
 Run the command with the intersection-strict mode for judging alignments as a counted mapped read to a gene or not, discussed [here](https://htseq.readthedocs.io/en/release_0.9.0/count.html).
 A typical htseq-count run is `htseq-count [options] <alignment_files> <gff_file>`.
 Therefore on each of the transcriptional experiments, run `htseq-count -m intersection-strict alignment.bam all-ebpr-genes.gtf`.
-Use the command `htseq-count -m intersection-strict -t CDS -i Parent B_15min_Anaerobic.sam all-ebpr-genes.gtf`. **Note:** There is a bug in my mapping scripts when returning sorted BAM files, and I had to re-sort them again before running htseq.
-It might be a specific version of samtools on CHTC that isn't updated, or something with my command.
-Additionally, HTSeq can take BAM files as the input if you change the file format with the `-f` flag, but it's nice to have the sorted BAM files.
-Run this on all the mapped SAM files for each transcriptional experiment:
+Use the command `htseq-count -m intersection-strict -t CDS -i Parent B_15min_Anaerobic.sam all-ebpr-genes.gtf`, or the script `run-htseq.sh`:

 ```
 for file in *.sam; do